Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Causes of the disease

-A hot bath will help.
+A hot bath will help

 Indications for non-surgical treatment

-Conservative treatment of bartholinitis is possible only at the stages of inflammation (canaliculitis) or a false abscess of the Bartholin gland.
+Conservative treatment of bartholinitis is possible only at the stages of inflammation (canaliculitis) or false abscess of the Bartholin gland.

 • acute bartholinitis;